bcgsc/LINKS/README.md

 * ~3x faster run time
 * no need for compiling SWIG Bloom filter wrappers
 * drastically lower memory requirements enables extracting more information from reads using smaller step sizes (`-t`) and more distances (`-d`) in a single LINKS run
-* Does not support MPET reads
+* does not support MPET reads

 ### What's new in v1.8.7 ?